 There is a fine line when writing an annual letter to shareholders.
 One wants to tell enough that a passive owner can make a decision to stay or to go… but also not give them so much that they become overwhelmed and inadvertently become obsessed and even fearful of something that is less impactful to the more experienced.
 For example, we don’t give financial statements of every single company –our Advisory Committee reviews these– because each company is undergoing various sorts of changes.
 Certainly some of them are just pumping out cash flow and everything looks perfect.
 Those would be no problem to share.
 Everyone would be thrilled, or even amazed.
-And, I don’t want accidentally invite competitors.
-In some companies we are losing money to a degree that would make people wretch. (what the heck were you thinking?)
+And, I don’t want to accidentally invite competitors into our domain.
+However, in some companies we are losing money to a degree that would make people wretch. (what the heck were you thinking?)
 To the uninitiated these boundaries are somewhat more difficult to contextualize at the aggregate level.
 Losses are not always losses if they ultimately produce a larger and more valuable company.
-Simple to write; hard to think when you are staring at numbers.
+Simple to write; hard to think when you are staring at financial numbers without any operating context.
 Ironically, it’s the numbers people that have the most trouble seeing through these R&D and growth initiatives in the early stages.
 They need to trust the leadership.
 What better way to get that trust, from a passive owner, than just to tell them the aggregate figures?
 See, that’s not so bad, right?
 I sometimes include tables on progress, growth rates, dividends (or lack thereof), it just kind of depends upon the theme from any given year.

 We are still in the very early innings of our partnership.
 I had some big ideas and am grateful for those who have trusted Mikel and I with their cash to go find deals and then tell them what we did after the fact.
 I write to them as though they are the third party with Mikel and I. What do they need to know?
 What’s the right resolution given our current circumstance?